 Social Media and Community Manager

 Nicola holds an MA in English and Comparative Literature from the University of Warwick.
 She was the managing administrator for the Hippocrates Initiative, an organisation exploring the interface between poetry, medicine and palliative care.
-In her spare time she works as the News Editor of The Suburban Review.
+In her spare time she works as the Deputy Editor of The Suburban Review.
 She is interested in contemporary poetry, feminism and sustainability.
-She is currently trying to live a life without single-use plastic, and is finding it very difficult.